 (told you they were my favorite!)

 Reindeer Donut Cups: Fill these to-go cups with mini donuts and decorate the front for the most darling holiday party treat cups around!
 Great for class parties!
+I also share snowman and gingerbread donut cups in this post.

 Reindeer Root Beer: Looking for a cute Christmas gift idea for Dad?
 How about a pack of his favorite sodas—reindeer themed!
 These reindeer root beer bottles come together in a matter of minutes and are sure to be a hit this year!
+All dads like root beer, right?

 Fingerprint Reindeer Ornaments: Capture your child’s darling little thumbprint in this cute and easy reindeer ornament!
 A quick, low-mess, activity for toddlers and preschoolers.
+My FAVORITE ornament on our tree.

 Reindeer Candy Tins: Darling reindeer candy tins that come together quickly for the perfect holiday party favors!
 You can also add numbers and use as a fun advent activity!